 - Verify the

-authorizeURLandtokenURLare accessible from the Orchestrator host — confirm both endpoints respond correctly - If using
+authorizeURLandtokenURLare accessible from the Orchestrator host — confirm both endpoints respond correctly. - If using

-wellKnownURL, ensure the discovery document URL is correct and returns valid JSON withauthorization_endpointandtoken_endpointfields - Ensure the
+wellKnownURL, ensure the discovery document URL is correct and returns valid JSON withauthorization_endpointandtoken_endpointfields. - Ensure the

-scopesare valid for the authorization server — invalid scopes may cause authorization failures
+scopesare valid for the authorization server — invalid scopes may cause authorization failures.

 Related Pages